rroaa/city-market-website/README.md

-# CityMarket
+# CityMarket Website
 City Market is a simple website where supermarket's staff can manage the supermarket operations such as adding new items to the supermarket, contract with new suppliers and add them to the suppliers list.
-In addition to update their information and view lists of them.
+In addition to update and view their information.

 Made as a pre-requisite for the testing phase in ISTQB Bootcamp's capstone project.